Clive20/My-Portfolio/README.md

 - Includes a profile picture with smooth animations for added interactivity.

 Navigation Bar:
-- Minimalist navigation bar with links to my LinkedIn and GitHub profiles, allowing visitors to easily --- -connect with me.
+- Minimalist navigation bar with links to my LinkedIn and GitHub profiles, allowing visitors to easily connect with me.
 - Simple branding through my initials ("CK") for a professional touch.

 Projects Section: